WinterBlox/Game-Off-2021/README.md

+## WARNING: The code for this game is severely outdated with several vulnerabilities that will never be patched.
+It is recommended that you do not play this game anymore.

 # Viralstorm
 Welcome to the Viralstorm Homepage!
 This is where I will (occasionally) link Video Snippets on YT, Itch.io Devblogs, and the most recently uploaded (important) files!